Ket-David/Wedding-Planning-App/README.md

-# KhanSla
+# KhanSla: Wedding Planning App

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.1.2.
+We create this app to assist new couples to arrange their wedding even more easier with various choice that they can opt ranging from restuarants, wedding venue, to salon.
+We also integrate KHQR as another form for the guests to give the gifts to the newly-wed couple as well.

 ## Development server